 Computer Lab - In addition to the computers in the library, we have a full computer lab for students to use located in Heritage Hall.
 The computer lab is open Sunday through Thursday from 6a.m. to 12midnight and Friday and Saturday from 6a.m. to 1a.m.

-Counseling Services - Mid-Atlantic has a pastoral counselor, Professor Don McKinney, who is available to assist students as they encounter problems with depression, anxiety, grief, relationships, self-image, and anger and other impulse control problems, as well as other personal issues.
-His office is located in the Counseling Center in Heritage Hall.
+Counseling Services - Mid-Atlantic has two counselors on staff, Professor Don McKinney and Mrs. Becky Hill, are available to assist students as they encounter problems with depression, anxiety, grief, relationships, self-image, and anger and other impulse control problems, as well as other personal issues.
+Their offices are located in the Counseling Center in Heritage Hall.
 In addition, the RHDs, RAs, Campus Minister, Student Life Director, and the VPES are available to assist students and are trained to make referrals when they are not able to provide the necessary assistance.

 Course Schedule - Current course schedule can be found here.